michaelprosario/js-music/notes.md

 - how do we store the drum pattern model?
-- how do we load the drum pattern model? x- how do we label rows?
-- add pattern 1 per row
-- add pattern 2 per row
-- add pattern 3 per row
+- how do we load the drum pattern model? x- how do we label rows? x- add pattern 1 per row x- add pattern 2 per row x- add pattern 3 per row x- rnd row
-- rnd row
 - visualize current tick!!